A Passage in Time (Dead Can Dance album)

 A Passage in Time is a compilation album by Australian musical act Dead Can Dance.
 It was originally released in North America on 21 October 1991 by Rykodisc, in the United Kingdom on 4 November 1991 by 4AD, and was later remastered and given an Australian release in 1995.

 The album was titled after the song "A Passage in Time", which originally appeared on the group's eponymous debut album in 1984 but was not included in the collection.

+By 1993, the album had sold 60,000 copies in the United States according to Soundscan.